urbit/docs/learn/hoon/hoon-tutorial/ford.md

 For a typical applicative build system, such as `make`, the build instructions contain a static list of dependencies.
 These dependencies may or may not be written with a restriction on a particular version, and even for a fixed version number there may still be multiple builds for any number of reasons (like poor version control practices).
 For example, you may run a build with a package with `make` that has `gizmo` named as a dependency, with no version restriction.
 On one system, you may have `gizmo` v1.0 installed, while on another you may have `gizmo` 1.1 installed.
 The build system makes no distinction between these versions - all it sees is that it needs `gizmo`, and pays no attention to the version.
 Thus, building the same source files with the same build instructions on two different system may result in two slightly different outputs.

-One might instead call Ford [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency) instead of (or in addition to) purely functional.
-The exact meaning of this terminology differs from source to source and how many hairs you want to split, but the general notion that one may replace Hoon expressions by their value without changing the output of the build is true.
+One might instead call Ford purely functional instead of (or in addition to) referentially transparent.
+The exact meaning of this terminology differs from source to source and how many hairs you want to split, but the general notion that one may replace Hoon expressions by their product without changing the output of the build is true.

 ### Cache